git/git.github.io/rev_news/drafts/edition-22.md

 This commit message indeed looks impressive and shows that a lot of work has been going on for a long time to improve the diff heuristics.
-It can make one wonder if Git developers are soon going to use artificial intelligence algorithms to train a neural networks to give the best possible diffs.
+It can make one wonder if Git developers are soon going to use artificial intelligence algorithms to train a neural network to yield the best possible diffs.

 Anyway Jacob Keller also answered saying that the config option is undocumented and that: